Prohibited Technologies and Covered Applications

 What technologies are prohibited?

 The Texas Department of Information Resources (DIR) is responsible for maintaining the list of prohibited technologies.
 These include software, applications, developers, hardware, equipment, and manufacturers.
-Additionally, technologies from any subsidiary or affiliae of an entity on the list are prohibited.
+Additionally, technologies from any subsidiary or affiliate of an entity on the list are prohibited.
 As an employee, how does this impact how I do my job?

 For employees who use only university-owned devices and software to do their job, there should be little to no impact.
 Some employees may have to switch to different software or technologies, or ensure they use a university-owned device for work.
 I am an employee and have prohibited technology on my personal devices.
 May I use the device to check my university email or access the VPN and other university systems from the device?